nilium/ruby-snowmath/README.md

         of two things, you can skip a call to sqrt and use the squared magnitude.

       def scale(scalar, output = nil) -> new vec4 or output
+      vec4 * scalar -> new vec4
       def divide(scalar, output = nil) -> new vec4 or output
+      vec4 / scalar -> new vec4
         Multiplies or divides all components of the vector by a scalar.
 In the case of divide, a scalar of 0 is undefined behaviour.